 For the Lemon Glaze:

 - 1 cup powdered sugar

-- 1 tbsp. freshly squeezed lemon juice
+- 1 tablespoon freshly squeezed lemon juice

-Position a rack in the center of the oven and heat the oven to 350°F.
+- Position a rack in the center of the oven and heat the oven to 350°F.

-Line a baking sheet with parchment paper and set aside.
+- Line a baking sheet with parchment paper and set aside.

-Put the flour, sugar, baking powder, salt and lemon zest in the bowl of your stand mixer, and with the mixer on low (fitted with the paddle attachment) combine the dry ingredients.
+- Put the flour, sugar, baking powder, salt and lemon zest in the bowl of your stand mixer, and with the mixer on low (fitted with the paddle attachment) combine the dry ingredients.

-Add in the cubed butter and mix until the pieces of butter are the size of peas.
+- Add in the cubed butter and mix until the pieces of butter are the size of peas.

-Turn the dough out onto a lightly floured surface and using your hands shape the dough into a circle.
+- Turn the dough out onto a lightly floured surface and using your hands shape the dough into a circle.
 Pat the dough so it’s about one inch thick.

-Cut into 8 even portions and place on lined baking sheet.
+- Cut into 8 even portions and place on lined baking sheet.

-While the scones are cooling you can prepare the glaze by whisking the powdered sugar, lemon juice and cream in a small bowl.
+- While the scones are cooling you can prepare the glaze by whisking the powdered sugar, lemon juice and cream in a small bowl.

-Adjust the glaze to the desired consistency by adding more cream or milk.
+- Adjust the glaze to the desired consistency by adding more cream or milk.